-Lois Ruby is a former librarian and the author of 21 books for young readers.
+Lois Ruby is a former librarian and the author of twenty-two books for young readers.
 She divides her time among family, community social action, research, writing, and visiting schools to energize young people about the ideas in books and the joys of reading.
 Lois lives in Cincinnati, Ohio, and shares her life with her psychologist husband, Dr. Tom Ruby, as well as their three sons and daughters-in-law and seven amazing grandchildren, who are scattered around the country.

 What was your favorite book when you were a child?

 Black Beauty by Anna Sewell

 “All happy families are alike; each unhappy family is unhappy in its own way.”—Leo Tolstoy, Anna Karenina

 Who are your top three favorite authors or illustrators?